About Kinfolkology

 Kinfolkology is supported by a dynamic advisory board of Descendants, scholars, specialists and storytellers.
 You can view the entire Kinfolkology team here.

 Kinfolkology hosts two databases.
-Oceans of Kinfolk is a database, built by Dr. Jennie K. Williams, Ph.D. of the coastwise traffic of enslaved people in the antebellum United States.
-Oceans of Kinfolk currently includes the names of more than 63,000 enslaved men, women and children trafficked to New Orleans from domestic ports between 1818 and 1860.
-Louisiana Kindred is a database of enslaved people who were sold in antebellum New Orleans.
-It is a work in progress, meaning it is still under construction and data entry is ongoing.
+Oceans of Kinfolk is a database of the coastwise traffic of enslaved persons in antebellum America.
+Oceans of Kinfolk includes the names of more than 63,000 enslaved persons who were trafficked to New Orleans from domestic ports between 1818 and 1860.
+Louisiana Kindred is a developing database of enslaved people who were sold in antebellum New Orleans.
 Read about Kinfolkology’s data ethics here.